For a while now, both Bones and His Heir have been haunting me.

 Nonetheless, he could see where her bounty of 60 million beli came from; an infinite army of the un-killable.

 Still, there were questions left unanswered.
 Her powers, what were they in general?
 Where did they come from?
 Was the light grey glow that came to her hands the source, and why?
 It wasn't devil fruit…and he wanted to know what is was.
-But she was bitter and refused any details.
+But she was bitter and refused to give any details.
 She would only gave him simple answers of yes, no, maybe so.

 She even turned down the offer for a trade: answers to see the rubber captain.
 She was strangely secretive.
 But despite that, she seemed like a useful person: he could use an undead army on his side.
 And with a bit of…tutoring on the bone structure, he could make her into something terrifying to his enemies.